Skip to main content

 Future-proofing the network

-We are also nearing the Big Switch Off in December 2025 which will retire the traditional copper network which has supported the UK's communication infrastructure since 1876.
+We are also nearing the Big Switch Off which will retire the traditional copper network which has supported the UK's communication infrastructure since 1876.
 Adopting a Fibre optic broadband network is crucial for supporting the ever-growing demand for data and bandwidth-intensive applications for modern living and working.

 Fibre is future-proof and is set to last for many decades ahead, the perfect choice for better connecting your home or business.